 A stylish playground of art deco hotels, bright nightclubs and miles of pristine beaches, the “Magic City” also plays home to a thrilling art scene.
 World-famous fairs accompany highly acclaimed hotspots, including the Pérez Art Museum, the newly opened Institute of Contemporary Art and the Bass Museum, fresh from a US$12 million renovation.

 Bold street art lines the Wynwood neighborhood—keep an eye out for Interesni Kazki’s Green House on 29th Street and NW 2nd Avenue.
 The private collections are also great.
 Laura Randall of the Rubell Family Collection, one of the leading collections of contemporary art, says, “There’s real opportunity for growth.
 As a city that celebrates contemporary art, the cultural spaces have the flexibility to try new things and are never static.”
 This means that new art scenes are popping up—the big excitement is Brickell Key, a man-made island off the mainland Brickell neighborhood, where the Metrorail is being transformed into an art-filled park akin to New York’s High Line.
-Book a personal tour with our Conrad Concierge.

 Where to stay: Conrad Miami

 “It’s the huge diversity that sets London apart and makes it so exciting,” says Frances Christie, Senior Director of Modern Art & Post-War Modern Art at Sotheby’s.
 Indeed, all the classics are here (visit the Royal Academy, National Gallery and Tate Britain) but so is the boundary-pushing contemporary—celebrated by Frieze art fair every October.